aykk/burn402/README.md

 - ANS identities registered against the reference registration authority and transparency log.
 - Arweave mainnet records, uploaded with the auditor's and broker's own keys.
 - Timings from measurement: single-core runs on each Vultr CPU family, fitted to the shape of your data.

-Training starts from scratch on the rented box, using only the Python standard library.
-No pretrained weights, nothing downloaded, no pip install that can fail at boot.
-What comes back is a file you can run anywhere.

 ## Running it